StefanoAnzolut/business-guide/source/account/inhouse-support.rst

 As an admin, you can add an e-mail address and a phone number that your Skribble Business members can contact if they need help.
 This is a great way to streamline your organization's support and enable your members to contact their trusted support team.

-To add an in-house support contact:
+To add in-house support as the primary support contact:

 - Click **Business profile** in the lower left